 Experience has shown that all effective insecticide or acaricide resistance management strategies seek to minimise the selection for resistance from any one type of insecticide or acaricide.
-In practice, alternations, sequences or rotations of compounds from different MoA groups provide a sustainable and effective approach to IRM.
-This ensures that selection from compounds in any one MoA group is minimised.
+In practice, alternations, sequences or rotations of insecticidal or acaricidal agents from different MoA groups provide a sustainable and effective approach to IRM.
+This ensures that selection from insecticidal agents in any one MoA group is minimised.
 The IRAC classification in this document is provided as an aid to insecticide selection for these types of IRM strategies.
 Applications are often arranged into MoA spray windows or blocks that are defined by the stage of crop development and the biology of the pest(s) of concern.
 Local expert advice should always be followed with regard to spray windows and timings.
-Several sprays of a compound may be possible within each spray window, but successive generations of the pest should not be treated with compounds from the same MoA group.
+Several sprays of an insecticidal agent may be possible within each spray window, but successive generations of a pest should not be treated with insecticidal agents from the same MoA group.

-Three groups in the classification are exceptions in that they do not contain compounds acting at a common target site and are therefore exempt from the proscription against rotation of compounds within a group.
-These are Group 8, Miscellaneous non-specific (multi-site) inhibitors; Group 13, Uncouplers of oxidative phosphorylation via disruption of the proton gradient; and Group UN, Compounds of unknown or uncertain MoA.
+Groups in the classification whose members do not act at a common target site are exempt from the proscription against rotation within the group.
+These are Group 8, Miscellaneous non-specific (multi-site) inhibitors; Group 13, Uncouplers of oxidative phosphorylation via disruption of the proton gradient; and all of the UN groups: UN, UNB, UNE, UNF, UNM, UNP and UNV.